Swarna-droid/Android-Interview-Questions/README.md

 * What is the difference between a fragment and an activity?
 Explain the relationship between the two.
 * What is the difference between Serializable and Parcelable?
 Which is the best approach in Android?
 * What are "launch modes"?
+* What is the difference between SingleTask and SingleInstance.
 * What are Intents? [[info]](http://developer.android.com/guide/components/intents-filters.html)
 * What is an Implicit Intent? [[info]](https://developer.android.com/guide/components/intents-filters.html#ExampleSend)
 * What is an Explicit Intent? [[info]](https://developer.android.com/guide/components/intents-filters.html#ExampleExplicit)